Does this test have other names?

 How do I get ready for this test?

-You will be instructed to eat a normal diet that contains about 50 percent carbohydrates for three days before the test.
-Then you will have to not eat or drink anything except water from midnight the night before the test until the time of the test.
+You will be instructed to not eat or drink anything except water from midnight the night before the test until the time of the test.
 You should also avoid smoking, chewing gum, and exercise other than light walking the day before and the morning of the test.

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.